 Are you finding that you’re feeling sleepy after your meditation sessions?
 If so, don’t worry – you’re not alone!
-Many people feel tired after meditating, and there are actually a few reasons why this might happen.
+Many people feel tired after meditating, and there are a few reasons why this might happen.
 Here, we will take a look at some of the most common causes of fatigue after meditation, as well as some tips for overcoming them.
 So keep reading to learn more!

 Is It Bad To Fall Asleep While Meditating?

 We all know the importance of a good night’s sleep.
 What you might not know, however, is that sleeping during your meditation practice can be just as beneficial.
-In fact, some people find it helpful to fall asleep while meditating in order to get the most out of their session.
+In fact, some people find it helpful to fall asleep while meditating to get the most out of their session.

-So don’t worry if you find yourself nodding off occasionally – it’s perfectly natural and can actually help you achieve a deeper state of relaxation.
+So don’t worry if you find yourself nodding off occasionally – it’s perfectly natural and can help you achieve a deeper state of relaxation.
 Just make sure you’re getting enough restful sleep overall so that your body and mind can reap the full benefits of your practice.
 On the other hand, if you are meditating for a specific outcome falling asleep can defeat the purpose of meditating.

 If you’re meditating for a specific outcome, you want to be completely focused on your breath and your thoughts.
-If you’re falling asleep, then you’re not really paying attention to what’s going on in your mind and you’re not getting the full benefits of meditation.
+If you’re falling asleep, then you’re not paying attention to what’s going on in your mind and you’re not getting the full benefits of meditation.

 That said, if you find yourself falling asleep during meditation, don’t worry about it.
 Just make a note of it and try to be more alert during your next session.
-And if you find that you can’t stay awake during meditation, then try doing it at a different time of day or try a different type of meditation practice.
+If you find that you can’t stay awake during meditation, then try doing it at a different time of day or try a different type of meditation practice.